fg-inet/omnet_htb/README.md

 		<quantum type="int">1500</quantum> <!--The number of bytes that can be transmitted by a class before the next class is selected for transmission with the deficit round robin algorithm.
 Used to avoid class starvation.-->
 		<mbuffer type="int">60</mbuffer> <!--The time for which big burst events are remembered in seconds-->
 	</class>
 	<class id="leafClass0"> <!--The id is the name of the class.
 The leaf classes must always be specified after all inner classes.
-Leaf class needs to have "leaf" in it's name!-->
+Leaf class needs to have "leaf" in it's name-->
 		<parentId>innerClass0</parentId> <!--Parent of class in HTB tree structure.
 For leaf can be root or any inner class-->
 		<rate type="int">3000</rate> <!--The assured rate in kbit/s.
 Here = 3 Mbit/s-->
 		<ceil type="int">20000</ceil> <!--The ceiling rate in kbit/s.
 Here = 20 Mbit/s-->